momint-gg/teamdiff/02-DApp/backend/README.md

+## Commands

 ### `yarn install`

-Install dependencies
+Install dependencies.

 ### `yarn start`

-Runs the app in the development mode
+Runs the app in the development mode.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Connecting

+The prod URL to the API is http://54.166.116.138:3000/ whenever it is actually running.